Colectica/cogs/docs/source/technical-guide/command-line/publish-xsd.rst

 * ``-n|--namespace``

-    Allows user to specify the XMI of the desired XML namespace.
+    Allows the user to specify the XMI of the desired XML namespace.

 * ``-p|--prefix``

-    Allows user to specify the prefix for the XML namespace.
+    Allows the user to specify the prefix for the XML namespace.

 Command Line Usage
 -------------------